Skyward-Brawlhalla/Queen-Spy/README.md

 now type `qslsli` to get the list with links.
 You'll see the new link is added.

 ## Remove Link
+`qsrmli brawlhalla_id` with this command you can remove an existing link, just like adding a link, it will ask for confirmation.

 ## Get Link List
+`qslsli` shows a list of all current links between discord and brawlhalla.

 # Extra
+`qssay message` makes the bot say something.

+`qshelp` sends link to this page.

+`qsmeme` sends a queen nai meme.